rltvty2/wli/linux/README.md

 Right click on ulli-linux-v090146.py, then click properties, and then, under the permissions tab check "Allow this file to run as a program".
 Then double click on the .py and click "Run in Terminal"

-Alternatively just run this code in your terminal:
+Alternatively just run this code in your terminal, in the same folder you downloaded to:

 sudo python3 ulli-linux-v090146.py